 Aram Shelton is an improviser and composer who performs on saxophone, clarinets, and live electronics.
-His writing and playing is grounded in avant-jazz and free improvisation and is documented through more than two dozen albums to date.
+He plays with a distinct, harmonically rich sound and develops musical thoughts through constant motion, tonal shifts and complex sounds alongside clear melodic and rhythmic constructs.
+His vocabulary utilizes the range of extended techniques including multiphonics & harmonics, circular breathing, wind sounds and an exploration of the outer ranges of the instrument.
+He focuses on creative music grounded in and influenced by the rich history of avant-jazz and free improvisation; his writing and playing has been documented through more than two dozen albums to date.
 He's been an integral member of the creative music communities in the Bay Area and Chicago, and has recently relocated to Copenhagen.

 Shelton creates music aesthetically guided by the musicians he works with.
 In Oakland (2005-2016), he developed music for the avant jazz quartet Gold Age; the creative free jazz Ton Trio II; his solo electroacoustic project Tonal Masher; the chamber improv group Broken Trap Ensemble; the electroacoustic Stratic; the collaborative quartet Cylinder; his sextet Marches; and the Oakland Active Orchestra.
 In Chicago (1999 - 2005) he created music with his Quartet, the cooperative sextet Fast Citizens, Jason Adasiewicz’ Rolldown, Dragons 1976; Arrive; the electroacoustic duo Grey Ghost, and others.